 Department of Plastic and Reconstructive Surgery

-The Department of Plastic and Reconstructive Surgery has mainly focused on surgical reconstruction following cancer ablation.
-In our institution, reconstructive procedures using free flap transfer with microvascular anastomosis are the most important operations (Figure 1).
-In addition, several methods such as tissue transfer with pedicled flaps, local flaps and skin grafts are used for reconstructive surgery.
-The objectives of reconstructive surgery are not only morphological reconstruct ion, but also the restorat ion of postoperative functions after ablative surgery.
-The quality of life (QOL) of the patients can be improved with functional and morphological reconstruction.
+The Department of Plastic and Reconstructive Surgery has mainly focused on surgical reconstruction after cancer ablation.
+In our institution, reconstructive procedures using free flap transfer with microvascular anastomosis are the most important operations.
+In addition, several methods such as tissue transfer with pedicled flaps, local flaps, skin grafts, and so forth, are used for reconstructive surgery.
+The objectives of reconstructive surgery are not only morphological reconstruction, but also restoration of postoperative functions after ablative surgery.
+The quality of life (QOL) of the patient can be improved by functional and morphological reconstruction.

 Two plastic surgeons cover reconstructive operations.
 Every week, five to ten reconstructive operations are performed.
 These reconstructive surgeries are performed in cooperation with the surgeons from other divisions of the hospital, such as Head and Neck Surgery, Breast Surgery, Orthopedic Surgery, Esophageal Surgery, and Dermatology.
 The number of patients who receive immediate breast reconstruction is increasing.
 Most patients undergo breast reconstruction with a silicone implant.
 Limb reconstruction after limb preservation surgery has increased.

 Multi-institutional analysis of postoperative functions after microvascular tongue reconstruction is ongoing.
 Also, laboratory research of flow-through flaps using a rat model is ongoing.

 - Miyamoto S, Kayano S, Fujiki M, Kamizono K, Fukunaga Y, Sakuraba M. Flow-through divided latissimus dorsi musculocutaneous flap for large extremity defects.
 Ann Plast Surg, 74:199-203, 2015